Three Ways Sellers Scare Off Buyers

 Why would a seller who wants to sell their home scare off their buyers?
 Sellers do it unintentionally all the time.
 Here’s three simple mistakes most sellers don’t even know they’re making.

 It’s rare, if ever, a buyer feels comfortable viewing a property when a seller is hovering nearby.
-Of course a potential buyer will not be comfortable to talk openly and may not even fully look at the property and rush through the showing feeling they are inconveniencing the seller.
+Of course a potential buyer will not feel comfortable to talk openly and may not even fully look at the property and rush through the showing feeling they are inconveniencing the seller.
 It’s usually best that a seller leaves the property during showings.
 At a bare minimum at least be out of sight of the buyers.

-Pricing your Property too High.
+Pricing your Property too High

 Everyone dreams of selling their home and knocking it out the park, but the reality is that probably isn’t going to happen.
 Pricing your home too high will get you less showings, which equals less potential buyers.
 Even if you found that one in a million buyer who’s willing to pay way over market, the home would still need to appraise close to the seller’s inflated sales price and I can tell you that never happens.
-Appraisals kill many deals!
+Appraisals can kill many deals!

 While a seller is testing the waters with their high priced home it’s also racking up active days on the market.
 Once your listing gets stale due to too many days on the market, get ready for the low ball offers.
 Potential buyers view properties that are on the market too long as a negative.
 Remember no one wants to buy a home that they feel may be difficult to resale later.